Updated: July 11, 2024

 If you cannot afford to pay at least $25 per month, you may want to apply for hardship status.
 With this program, the IRS marks your account as currently not collectible, stops collection actions, and revisits the situation every year or two to see if anything has changed.

 When you apply for a partial payment plan, a group manager will review your application.
 They will ensure that you are compliant with all current filing obligations, withholding, federal tax deposits, and estimated taxes.
-They will also ensure that the IRS agent that reviewed your original application made the right decisions in regard to selling or keeping your assets, and they will ensure that none of the decisions made are going to cause you economic harm.
+They will also ensure that the IRS representative reviewed your original application made the right decisions in regard to selling or keeping your assets, and they will ensure that none of the decisions made are going to cause you economic harm.

 What If You Defaulted on a Payment Agreement in the Past?